Azure/azure-sdk-for-cpp/README.md

 Some operations take a long time to complete and require polling for their status.
 Methods starting long-running operations return `Operation<T>` types.

 You can intermittently poll whether the operation has finished by using the `Poll()` method inside a loop on the returned `Operation<T>` and track progress of the operation using `Value()`, while the operation is not done (using `IsDone()`).
-Your per-polling custom logic can go in that loop, such as logging progress.Alternatively, if you just want to wait until the operation completes, you can use `PollUntilDone()`.
+Your per-polling custom logic can go in that loop, such as logging progress.
+Alternatively, if you just want to wait until the operation completes, you can use `PollUntilDone()`.

 ```C++
   std::string sourceUri = "<a uri to the source blob to copy>";